ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/01_CUT&RUN_analysis.md

 ## Early Visualization

-Before doing any analysis on the generated BAM files (the preferred tools for this cam be found on [this](../02_Mapping_&_Alignment/02_aligners.md), it is good practice to check the coverage from each replicateon [SeqMonk](https://www.bioinformatics.babraham.ac.uk/projects/seqmonk/), [IGV](https://igv.org) or the [USCS browser](https://genome.ucsc.edu).
+Before doing any analysis on the generated BAM files (the preferred tools for this can be found on [this](../02_Mapping_&_Alignment/02_aligners.md), it is good practice to check the coverage from each replication [SeqMonk](https://www.bioinformatics.babraham.ac.uk/projects/seqmonk/), [IGV](https://igv.org) or the [USCS browser](https://genome.ucsc.edu).
 This serves as a QC control, where enrichment at expected regions, replicate similarity and whole genome background can be assessed.

-When raw BAM files are viewed, the IgG control may appear to have peaks as tall as the experimental samples.
+**Important note:** When raw BAM files are viewed, the IgG control may appear to have peaks as tall as the experimental samples.
 This is caused by an artifact of auto-scaling within the browser.
 Because the IgG library contains very few reads, the background noise is zoomed in upon by the software to fill the vertical space of the track.
 Bigwig generation and spike-in normalization must be completed before the true, scaled relationship between the samples can be observed.

 ## Spike-in Normalization & Scaling Factor